AK-Saigyouji/Procedural-Cave-Generator/README.md

 ### 3.3 Design and build algorithmically at run-time

 As certain recent games show us, procedurally generating content at run-time is difficult to do right.
 For this approach, configure modules to build the kind of caves you want, write code to build the appropriate Configuration object, then pass it to the CaveGeneratorFactory class, which will return an appropriate cave generator capable of building the corresponding cave.
 Alternatively, wire everything up in the editor, and then simply have a script call the generate method on the CaveGeneratorUI script.
+Note that these classes are in the "AKSaigyouji.CaveGeneration" namespace, so you'll need to add the appropriate using statement.
 The challenging part is writing code to build content for the resulting cave at run-time without knowing its structure ahead of time.

 A more feasible approach (compared to complete randomization) is a hybrid approach along the lines of, for example, Diablo 2.
 Generate a number of fixed chunks, place markers throughout the sections to indicate where content can be randomly generated, then assemble these pieces randomly to produce randomized yet highly structured content.
 The entrance carver map generator module was designed to help stitch together caves: you can slot a module into an entrance carver module, and it will carve an opening along the boundary, connecting it to the rest of the map.